kazisean/ffmpeg-video-trim/README.md

 # ffmpeg-video-trim

 This simple python code will help you get the ffmpeg command to trim your video easily.
 This tool is very useful if you have to trim a lot of part of a single video.
+Instade of writing lines of commands everytime using this tool you can trim all the selected sector of the video at once.

 # How to use